plone-ve/training/mastering-plone/add-ons.rst

   * Check if the addon runs on your required version and is currently maintained
   * Does it have i18n-support, i.e. is the user-interface translated to your language?
   * Does it uninstall cleanly?
 A tough one.
 See http://blog.keul.it/2013/05/how-to-make-your-plone-add-on-products.html for the reason why.
-  * Check for unwanted dependecies
+  * Check for unwanted dependencies

 Once you found an addon you like you should ask the community if you made a good choice or if you missed something: